btfcss/beautiful-css/documentation/typography.md

 ### Superscript

-To display superscript text (commonly used in chemical formulas or math), use the semantic `<sup>` tag or the `.superscript` utility class:
+To display superscript text (commonly used in chemical formulas or math), use the semantic `<sup>` tag or the `superscript` utility class:
 ``` html
 X<sup>3</sup>
 X<span class="superscript">3<span>